The ultimate three-day gourmet getaway in the majestic Hawkesbury

 It’s hard to say goodbye to Spicers Sangoma – if ever there was an antidote to the stress of modern-day life, this is it.
 Once you check out, delay your return to Sydney with a stop at The Village Kitchen Kurrajong, where the coffee is strong, the breakfast staples are on point and the courtyard is pet-friendly – alpacas have been known to stop by with their owners.

-As you pass by, take note that just a quick drive west, at the base of the Blue Mountains, lies Karu Distillery, which not only makes impressive gins infused with the likes of lemon myrtle, honeybush and citrus, but also crafts G&Tea cocktail infusion bags with flavours such as rosella and butterfly pea.
+As you head home, take note that just a quick drive west, at the base of the Blue Mountains, lies Karu Distillery, which not only makes impressive gins infused with the likes of lemon myrtle, honeybush and citrus, but also crafts G&Tea cocktail infusion bags with flavours such as rosella and butterfly pea.
 Don’t detour just yet – the estate is in the process of building a cellar door to welcome visitors for tastings.
 Until then, pick up Karu bottles and bags from specialty stores and markets across the Hawkesbury region.